 The suppression of the stellar PSF is for SPHERE much improved compared to previous instruments (e.g., NACO).
-This is in particular true at small separation angles from the star between 1 and 20 λ /D. Beside the high image quality and PSF stability of the instrument, there are dedicated differential observing modes enhancing the contrast of circumstellar emission further (ADI, PDI).
+This is in particular true at small separation angles from the star between 1 and 20 $\lambda$ /D. Beside the high image quality and PSF stability of the instrument, there are dedicated data reduction techniques based on differential imaging to enhance the contrast of circumstellar emission further (ADI, PDI, SDI).